pingcap/docs/v3.0/reference/tispark/datasource-api-userguide.md

     )
     ```

-3. Register a TiDB table `tpch_test.CUSTOMER` to the Spark Catalog:
+3. Register a TiDB table `tpch_test.CUSTOMER` to the Spark catalog:

     ```sql
     CREATE TABLE CUSTOMER_SRC USING tidb OPTIONS (